Year of Call:

 Pensions and Trusts

-Her recent cases in this area have included wide-ranging issues such as: professional negligence of actuaries and solicitors; construction disputes relating to pension schemes and trusts; the rectification of pension schemes and trusts; probate disputes; inheritance act claims; breach of trust and the nature and exercise of trustee powers.
+Her recent cases in this area have included wide-ranging issues such as: the professional negligence of actuaries and solicitors; the interpretation/construction of pension schemes and trusts; the rectification of pension schemes and trusts; probate disputes; inheritance act claims; breach of trust and the nature and exercise of trustee powers.
 She has also acted for the Pensions Regulator.

 Jennifer was in the landmark Supreme Court case of Futter v HMRC, the leading case on trustee powers and the equitable jurisdiction to provide relief for a mistake.